|

 • Another force involved in the hula hooping process is friction.
 For example, if a ball is rolling along a flat surface, it eventually stops due to friction.
 Friction between the hoop and the hula hooper’s clothes and the air will slow the hoop’s spinning.
 However, friction also helps to keep the hula hoop up on the hula hooper’s body while the force of the hula hoop’s mass pulls it down (this downward force is due to gravity).

-• The heavier (more massive) the hoola hoop, the greater the downward force, gravity, and the more work it takes to keep the hula hoop spinning.
+• The heavier (more massive) the hula hoop, the greater the downward force, gravity, and the more work it takes to keep the hula hoop spinning.

 • The circular motion is created by movement that creates, centripetal force, which continues till something disrupts or stops the motion.